dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

 A TD can also be registered to _validate_ a transformation, as it is here.
 If a validating TD is registered for a transformation and that transformation executes with inhibited side-effects, then afterwards, the TD function must be called _with_ visible side-effects.
-This second transformation must produce the same AST as the first, and the PA implementation must reject the Transformation if it does not.
+This second transformation must produce an AST that matches the first, and the PA implementation must reject the Transformation if it does not.

 ### TD Syntax